mahek8s/taskrepo/terraform/README.md

 ### ALB Configuration

 The ALB configuration is specified in `alb.tf`.
-It includes resource definitions for the ALB, ALB listener, and ALB target group.
+It includes resource definitions for the ALB, ALB listener, and ALB target group and ALB security group.

-### Security Group Configuration

-Security group configurations for both the ALB and EC2 instance are defined in `main.tf`.
-Ingress and egress rules are specified to control traffic.

 ### VPC Configuration